bxcodec/dbresolver/README.md

 	readOnlyReplica := fmt.Sprintf("host=%s port=%d user=%s password=%s dbname=%s sslmode=disable", host2, port2, user2, password2, dbname)
 	connectionDB, err := dbresolver.Open("postgres", fmt.Sprintf("%s;%s", rwPrimary, readOnlyReplica))
 	if err != nil {
-		panic(err)
-	}
+		log.Print("go error when connecting to the DB", err) }

-	//now you can use the connection for all DB operation _, err = connectionDB.ExecContext(context.Background(), "DELETE FROM book WHERE id=$1") // will use primaryDB if err != nil {
+	// now you can use the connection for all DB operation _, err = connectionDB.ExecContext(context.Background(), "DELETE FROM book WHERE id=$1") // will use primaryDB if err != nil {
-		panic(err)
-	}
+		log.Print("go error when connecting to the DB", err) }
 	_ = connectionDB.QueryRowContext(context.Background(), "SELECT * FROM book WHERE id=$1") // will use replicaReadOnlyDB

+	// Output:
+	//
 }

 ```